AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 Question 7 Explanation:

-To calculate confidence intervals for the difference of two population means, the sampling distribution should be approximately normal; if the observations are skewed, both $n_1$ and $n_2$ must be greater than 30.
-Answer B is correct.
+The correct answer is (B).
+To calculate confidence intervals for the difference of two population means, the sampling distribution should be approximately normal; if the observations are skewed, both $n_1$ and $n_2$ must be greater than or equal to 30.

 Question 8